KStateMachine/kstatemachine/docs/pages/states/states.md

 ## State subclasses

 You can use your own `IState` subclasses with `addInitialState()`, `addState()` and `addFinalState()` functions.
-Subclass `DefaultState`, `DefaultFinalState` or their [data](https://kstatemachine.github.io/kstatemachine/pages/transitions/typesafe_transitions.html) analogs `DefaultDataState`
-, `DefaultFinalDataState`, then you can easily distinguish your states by type when observing state changes:
+Subclass `DefaultState`, `DefaultFinalState`, or their [data](https://kstatemachine.github.io/kstatemachine/pages/transitions/typesafe_transitions.html) analogs `DefaultDataState`, `DefaultFinalDataState`.
+Then you can easily distinguish your states by type when observing state changes:

 ```kotlin
 class SomeState : DefaultState()